Self-Configuring Quantum Networks with Superposition of Trajectories: Two-node protocol

 \textit{Step 7 --} Repeat Steps 1--6 iteratively to find the optimal parameters $\{\boldsymbol\theta_{\mathrm{c}1}, \boldsymbol\theta_{\mathrm{c}2}, \boldsymbol\theta_{\mathrm{corr}}\}_{\mathrm{opt}}$ that maximize $F_{\mathrm{CJ}}$.
 The optimization is performed on a classical processor, thus completing the feedback loop.

-Note that for the probabilistic variant of our protocol, optimizing $F_{\mathrm{CJ}}$ alone may be insufficient if the success probability $p_{\mathrm{succ}}$ remains small; this is particularly problematic in resource-constrained settings.
-As a general solution, we modify the cost function to optimize both simultaneously by minimizing $(1-F_{\mathrm{CJ}})^2+W(1-p_{\mathrm{succ}})^2$, where $W>0$ is a small adjustable weight that balances fidelity and throughput.
-In our demonstrations, we assume $W=0.01$ \footnote{A small $W$ is beneficial in finding the true simultaneous maxima of $F_{\mathrm{CJ}}$ and $p_{\mathrm{succ}}$, while increasing $W$ may accelerate the convergence of $p_{\mathrm{succ}}$.} and verify that the optimal solution does not change when $W$ is further reduced.
+Note that for the probabilistic variant of our protocol, optimizing $F_{\mathrm{CJ}}$ alone may be insufficient if the success probability $p_{\mathrm{succ}}$ remains small; this is particularly problematic in resource-constrained settings. {\done Instead, we optimize $F_{\mathrm{CJ}}$ and $p_{\mathrm{succ}}$ simultaneously by minimizing the cost function